sin5678/inav_cn_wiki/Supported-boards.md

 ### Boards based on F3/F4/F7 CPUs

 These boards are powerful and in general support everything INAV is capable of.
-Limitations are qute rare and are usually caused by hardware design issues.
+Limitations are quite rare and are usually caused by hardware design issues.

 ### Boards documentation